dahas/PHP-REST-Api/README.md

 This is a scalable PHP REST-Api using Basic HTTP Authentication.
 Since Basic HTTP Authentication is encoded but NOT encrypted it is highly recommended to use a secure connection (HTTPS) and a strong password.

+Do not use this API for handling sensitive data.
+Go to Symfony or Laravel in this case.

 ## How to use:

 ### Set up a MySQL database